Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     !!!
 Tip "Example Configurations"

         To configure Parsl for the high-performance computing environment of your choice, refer to the executor [Configuration page in the Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) for many examples.

+        Some helpful terminology based on the [Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/execution.html#blocks):
+        - Blocks: Individual Slurm jobs that are queued up and can run in parallel.
+        - Nodes: The compute nodes, which typically contain individual compute cores.
+        - Workers: Agents that run individual compute tasks on each node.

     Let's imagine a scenario where we want to run a series of compute-intensive DFT calculations.
 Each DFT calculation requires 2 CPU nodes (each node having 48 cores).
 We want to run DFT calculations on 4 unique structures, all in parallel.
 We also want this to be done in a single Slurm allocation, meaning that this allocation must request 8 total nodes.